renzmann/renzmann.github.io/content/emacsd.md

 (define-key completion-list-mode-map (kbd "C-p") 'previous-completion)
 ```

-For a while, I thought keys like `RET`, `TAB`, and similar would be intuitive candidates for accepting completion candidates.
-That turned out to be a problem because there's a good chance you'll mess up required functionality in shell, minibuffer, and related modes.
+For a while, I thought keys like `RET`, `TAB`, and similar would be intuitive
+candidates for accepting completion candidates.
+That turned out to be a problem
+because there's a good chance you'll mess up required functionality in shell,
+minibuffer, and related modes.
 So, instead, I opt for the similar `C-j`.

 ```emacs-lisp
 (define-key completion-in-region-mode-map (kbd "C-j") 'renz/completion-accept) (define-key completion-list-mode-map (kbd "C-j") 'choose-completion)
 ```

+#### Minibuffer completion with `vertico` {#minibuffer-completion-with-vertico}

-It's worth noting that the `fido-vertical` built-in is pretty good, but I had issues with micro-freezes in some situations.  [vertico](https://github.com/minad/vertico), on the other hand, has been lightning quick, and has intuitive keybindings that don't require any futzing.  _Especially_ in the case where I'm looking to tab-complete things like `C-x C-f /ssh:<thing>`.
+It's worth noting that the `fido-vertical` built-in is pretty good, but I had
+issues with micro-freezes in some situations.  [vertico](https://github.com/minad/vertico), on the other hand, has
+been lightning quick, and has intuitive keybindings that don't require any
+futzing.  _Especially_ in the case where I'm looking to tab-complete things like
+`C-x C-f /ssh:<thing>`.

 ```emacs-lisp
 (use-package vertico